-ACTIVITIES ON HOLD Activity Description Plan Year Implementation Date Hold Date Reason(s) Placed on Hold Status Update Anticipated Reactivation Timeline Explanation of Nonsignificant Changes/Modifications 2010-8.
+ACTIVITIES ON HOLI Activity Description Plan Year Implementation Date Hold Date Reason(s) Placed on Hold Status Update Anticipated Reactivation Timeline Explanation of Nonsignificant Changes/Modifications 2010-8.
 Establish an HCV homeownership program A homeownership program was created to assist income-eligible HCV participants with purchasing a home.
 Housing assistance payments are utilized to assist with a mortgage payment rather than as a rental payment.
 Incentives to purchase a foreclosed home are also program components.
 Waivers were enacted to modify the eligibility requirements for the program related to the minimum monetary threshold for savings accounts as well as implement the incentives for purchasing forclosed homes.
-2010 October 1, 2009 July 1, 2014 The program was placed on hold due to decreasing housing stock and the resulting increasing housing prices, the creating a housing market no longer accessible to low-income Housing Choice Voucher participants.
+2010 October 1, 2009 July 1, 2014 The program was placed on hold due to decreasing housing stock and the resulting increasing housing prices, thus creating a housing market no longer accessible to low-income Housing Choice Voucher participants.
 New applications were no longer be accepted effective July 1, 2014 for the program.
 Families currently participating in the homeownership program continue to receive assistance.
-N/A Re-implementation of the activity is currently anticipated for Fiscal Year 2018.
+N/A Re-implementation of the activity is on hold indefinitely due to the significant increase in the housing market.
 SDHC will evaluate the program annually to determine the feasibility of re-activating the program.
 Criterion to be evaluated will include the level of available housing stock, median housing prices, and the administrative capacity to increase the number of Housing Choice Voucher homeowners.
-N/A